schollz/timetomakefood/README.md

       "cheese_sandwich",
       "butter"
     ],
+    "directions": {
-    "directions": "Heat 1 tablespoon salted butter in a cast-iron or nonstick skillet over medium-low heat.
+      "text":"Heat 1 tablespoon salted butter in a cast-iron or nonstick skillet over medium-low heat.
 Press the sandwich slightly and place it in the skillet.
 Cook until golden on the bottom, 3 to 5 minutes.
-Flip, adding more butter to the pan if needed, and cook until the other side is golden and the cheese melts, 3 to 5 more minutes.", "products": [
+Flip, adding more butter to the pan if needed, and cook until the other side is golden and the cheese melts, 3 to 5 more minutes.", "time":"10m"
+    },
+    "products": [
       "grilled_cheese_sandwich"
     ]